GClunies/reflekt/README.md

 -->

 # reflekt
-reflekt is a command-line interface (CLI) and continuous integration (CI) tool for your tracking plan.
-With reflekt defines your tracking plan as `code`.
-This code is:
+reflekt is a command-line interface (CLI) and continuous integration (CI) tool for your tracking plan, defining it as `code`. reflekt uses these codified tracking plans to template dbt packages in which:
-- **Human readable** (i.e. not JSON schema).
-Technical *and* business users must be able read and understand the plan.
+- The raw data source for every event is defined in your dbt sources.
+- Every event has a dbt model.
+- Every event is documented in your dbt docs.

+**reflekt dbt DEMO GIF HERE**

+reflekt integrates with your CDP and Analytics Governance tools to help bring DevOps best practices to how you create, iterate, and manage tracking plans and product analytics.

+**reflekt pull DEMO GIF HERE**

+See the sections below for a full list of integrations and commands.

+## Tracking plans as `code`
+reflekt tracking plan code is:
+- **Human readable**. reflekt plans can be read and understood by technical *and* business users.
 - **Version controlled**.
-Create branches for your dev, staging, and production tracking plans.
-Submit PRs for review.
-Roll-back if something goes wrong.
+Create tracking plan branches for dev, staging, and production.
+Submit PRs.
+Revert when things break.
+- Able to support **Metadata**, customizable for unique use cases.
 - **Testable**.
-Naming conventions, prohibited property names, expected metadata, etc. should be testable whenever a change is made.
-Think a *CI suite for your tracking plan*.
+Naming conventions, prohibited property names, expected metadata, etc. are all testable.
+You decide when to run tests to suit your continuos-integration strategy and tooling.
-- Able to support **Metadata**, customizable for unique use cases.
 - **Extensible**.
 Enabling integration with other tools in the data stack (e.g. Segment, Avo, dbt, Amplitude, etc.).
 Build custom data pipelines and products using reflekt's artifacts.

-This extensibility allows reflekt to template dbt packages modeling your product analytics data.
-The sources, staging models, and docs in the dbt package ***reflekt your tracking plan.***

-**DEMO GIF HERE**

-See more details on reflekt's other commands and capabilities.

-reflekt is ***Modular***, meaning you can choose what features to use.
+- **Modular**.
+You choose what features to use.
 Prefer to manage your tracking plan in Segment/Avo/etc?
-No problem!
-You can still use reflekt to pull a copy of your latest plan and build a dbt packages for use in your dbt project.
+No problem, you can still use reflekt to template your dbt packages.

-## Your tracking plan as `code`
-Each reflekt project has a `reflekt_project.yml`, which sets project wide configurations.
+Every reflekt project has a `reflekt_project.yml`, which sets project wide configurations.
 <br>

-<details><summary><code>reflekt_project.yml</code> (click to expand example code)</summary><p>
+<details><summary><code>reflekt_project.yml</code> (click to expand)</summary><p>

 ```yaml
 # reflekt_project.yml